devfile/docs/README.md

 ## Contributing

-The repository contains multiple versions of the documentation so be sure to modify and test the version of the documentation for your contribution.
+The repository contains multiple versions of the documentation, so be sure to modify and test the version of the documentation for your contribution.
-* For the latest version use the master branch.
+* For the latest version, use the master branch.
-* For a previous version use the ```v<n>.<m>.x``` branch where n is the major version of the release, amd m the minor version.
-For example ```v2.0.x```.
+* For a previous version, use the ```v<n>.<m>.x``` branch where `n` is the major version of the release, and `m` is the minor version.
+For example, ```v2.0.x```.
    * Be sure when merging any changes for a previous release to merge into the correct branch and not master.

 Build is the same for each branch.
-To build the documentation locally you need [Antora](https://antora.org/), node v10.12 or higher and yarn.
-Then from the root of this repository run:
+To build the documentation locally, you need [Antora](https://antora.org/), node v10.12 or higher, and yarn.
+Then from the root of this repository, run:

 ```bash
 yarn install; yarn run generate-api-reference
 antora antora-playbook.yml
 ```

-These commands will generate the html documentation in folder `build/site`.
+These commands generate the html documentation in folder `build/site`.
 Open `build/site/index.html` in the browser.
-However, note that the build may build multiple versions of the documentation so be sure to select and view the version you are editing when viewing in the browser.
+However, note that the build may build multiple versions of the documentation, so be sure to select and view the version you are editing when viewing in the browser.

-Additionally, when pushing to a branch or working on a PR, the site is built by a GH action and made available in a ZIP file as a GH action build artifact, and can be tested locally.
+Additionally, when pushing to a branch or working on a PR, the site is built by a GH action and made available in a ZIP file as a GH action build artifact and can be tested locally.

 # Issue tracking repo